 Portable Monitors for Remote Workers Who Travel

-Portable monitors have gotten complicated with all the resolution specs and USB-C standards flying around.
+Portable monitors have become exhausting to keep up with all the resolution specs and USB-C standards flying around.
 As someone who has used portable monitors on planes, in coffee shops, and across three continents of hotel rooms, I learned everything there is to know about what’s actually worth carrying.
 Today, I will share it all with you.

 Here’s the thing: a second screen genuinely boosts productivity by 20-30% according to actual studies.
 That’s what makes portable monitors endearing to us remote workers—real productivity gains in a bag.